777arc/textbook/content/intro.rst

 Contributing
 ***************

 If you get through any amount of this textbook and email me at pysdr@vt.edu with questions/comments/suggestions, then congratulations, you will have contributed to this textbook!

-But on a more grand scale, you can help contribute to this textbook in the same way as any open source software project- through Git.
-This textbook might be in the form of a website, but the source material it's generated from all lives on the `textbook's GitHub page <https://github.com/777arc/textbook>`_.
+You can also edit the source material directly on the `textbook's GitHub page <https://github.com/777arc/textbook/tree/master/content>`_ (your change will start a new pull request).
 Feel free to submit an issue or even a Pull Request (PR) with fixes or improvements.
 Those who submit valuable feedback/fixes will be permanently added to the acknowledgments section below.
 Not good at Git but have changes to suggest?
 Feel free to email me at pysdr@vt.edu.

-The website this textbook is hosted on is ad-free because we all hate ads.
-I also don't provide a PayPal or Bitcoin address where I accept donations.
-There is literally no way for me to get paid for this textbook.
-Instead, I merely suggest sharing this textbook with colleagues, students, and other lifelong learners who may be interested in the material.
+If you got value from PySDR, please share it with colleagues, students, and other lifelong learners who may be interested in the material.
+There is also a donate button on the left that can be used as a way to say thanks.

 *****************
 Acknowledgements